-Farther on was Todos Santos and its historic arts district, crowded by tourists ducking in and out for a look, window shopping and lounging at outdoor cafes, A refuge for surfers and free spirits, the town was alive with street art, colorful flags and music.
+Farther on was Todos Santos and its historic arts district, crowded by tourists ducking in and out for a look, window shopping and lounging at outdoor cafes.
+A refuge for surfers and free spirits, the town was alive with street art, colorful flags and music.

-Trailing behind "Eagles" fans we didn't wait to hear those "mission bells" ring before following them to the "Hotel California."
-The front door was open, but the rooms were closed and locked and the desk manager pointed us to the adjacent bar-and-grill, still open.
+Trailing behind Eagles fans, we didn't wait to hear those mission bells ring before following them to the Hotel California.
+The front door was open, but the rooms were closed and locked, and the desk manager pointed us to the adjacent bar and grill, still open.

 "We're hoping for a renovation," she said, "if only they can find a new owner."

-At dinner time we headed to Eric's favorite restaurant, YaYa, a year old and a rising star.
-Created by owner-chef Eliana Godinez, who studied in Italy, her recipes infuse Italian recipes with farm-to-table produce.
+At dinnertime, we headed to Eric's favorite restaurant, YaYa, a year old and a rising star.
+Owner-chef Eliana Godinez's recipes infuse Italian recipes with farm-to-table produce.
 What with waiters running, diners chatting, beer drinkers toasting, wine flowing and dishwashers hustling, the place buzzed.

-Why "YaYa?" we asked.
+"Why 'YaYa'?" we asked.

-"YaYa is my grandma's nickname," she chuckled, embarrassed.
+"YaYa is my grandma's nickname," Godinez chuckled, embarrassed.
 "I learned from watching her in the kitchen.
 That's why my kitchen is open to the dining room.
-You can watch us cook!"
+You can watch us cook."

-On our last night at the Esperanza we ate at the Cocina del Mar, at a table near the water.
+On our last night at the Esperanza, we ate at the Cocina del Mar, at a table near the water.

-Talking with Chef Alexis Palacios when he circled the room, he explained that his recipes depend on the season's fresh, local ingredients.
+Talking with chef Alexis Palacios when he circled the room, he explained that his recipes depend on the season's fresh, local ingredients.
 And the fish have to be fresh; he buys them daily from local fishermen.